St Patrick’s Day Celebrations Around the World

-We all know how the Irish like to celebrate their patron saint – eating, drinking, dancing and merriment.
-It’s the one day of the year when the boozy Irish stereotype rings true – thanks in large part to St. Patrick’s day being an acknowledged break in fasting for Lent.
+We all know how the Irish like to celebrate their patron saint – eating, drinking, dancing and merriment – thanks in large part to St. Patrick’s Day being an acknowledged break in fasting for Lent.

 While Ireland may only be home to some 6 million inhabitants, its cultural reach extends far and wide.
 Outside Ireland, St Patrick’s day is an internationally celebrated, time-honoured tradition of festivity, feasting and drinking in equal measure all across the globe.
 From Japan to the Caribbean, Iceland to South Africa, here’s how the rest of the world likes to celebrate…